Winter Term

 All of the information you need to know about the Winter term, including eligibility, important dates and courses being offered, can be found on this page.

 It is STRONGLY recommended that students have their own personal computer or access to a household computer.
 You should NOT attempt an online Winter term course using only public access computers and you CANNOT complete an online course using only a cell phone.
 You will NOT have access to on-campus College computers during the Winter term.
+Low-cost laptops are available for $25 for Pell-eligible students and $50 for non-Pell students.

 Online learning is not for everyone.
 Before registering, take our 10-question self-assessment to help you determine if online learning is right for you.